This post may contain affiliate links. Please see my disclosure policy for details.

 Islam is widely practiced in Morocco with men being able to wear pretty much what they like and women needing to cover up head to toe.

-You will see many women wearing the traditional abaya, burka or a conservative clothes and a hijab (scarf) on their head.
+You will see many women wearing a traditional abaya, burka, or conservative clothes and a hijab (scarf) on their heads.
 Don’t panic though, that doesn’t mean that you have to dress that way!

 Tourists are given a little leeway with how to dress as locals are well aware that many tourists who are visiting Morocco aren’t Muslim.
 But, it doesn’t mean that you shouldn’t make an effort to dress conservatively.

-That means covering up your shoulders and legs to an extent (the furthest I went was having a wide sleeved jumpsuit that showed my arms and a medium length playsuit that showed my ankles).
+Solo female travel in Morocco means covering up your shoulders and legs to an extent (the furthest I went was having a wide-sleeved jumpsuit that showed my arms and a medium-length playsuit that showed my ankles).